zeitgeist2018/infrastructure-build/README.md

 # Components ready
-* `JFrog Artifactory`: A place to store and manage the binaries/artifacts you generate from your projects
+* `JFrog Artifactory`: A place to store and manage the binaries/artifacts you generate from your projects.

-# Components not yet ready
-* `Gradle plugins`: They provide your project with the foundation to integrate with the platform.
 * `Jenkins`: Most popular CI/CD tool, to help you build, test and deploy your projects.
 * `Gitlab`: A place to store your projects locally
+* `Gradle plugins`: They provide your project with the foundation to integrate with the platform.

+# Components not yet ready
+* `Keycloak/LDAP`: Centralized authentication component
+for the platform.

 # Configure it
 The VM configuration is stored in the `config.json` file.